blackaly/os_simulations/README.md

 # OS Operations Simulation

-This project is a simple attempt to simulate basic operating system operations.
+This project is a simple attempt to simulate basic operating system operations, such as system calls, memory management, etc..

 ## Purpose